Bipolar Disorder

 Other antiepileptic drugs, such as gabapentin, oxcarbazepine, or topiramate, are regarded as experimental treatments that sometimes have value for symptoms of bipolar disorder or other conditions that often occur with it.

 Haloperidol or other newer antipsychotic medications, such as olanzapine or risperidone, are often given to patients who fail to respond to lithium or divalproex.
 They also may be given to treat acute symptoms of mania — particularly psychosis — before lithium or divalproex can take full effect, which may be from one to several weeks.
 Another antipsychotic, Latuda, is approved for use in bipolar I depression as is the combination of olanzapine plus fluoxetine (called Symbyax).
-The antipsychotic quetiapine is approved to treat bipolar I or II depression.
+The antipsychotic quetiapine is approved to treat bipolar I or bipolar II depression.
 Preliminary studies also suggest that the atypical antipsychotic cariprazine (Vraylar) also may have value for treating bipolar depression.

 Some of these drugs can potentially become toxic if doses get too high.
 Therefore, they need to be monitored periodically with blood tests and clinical assessments by the prescriber.
 Because it is often difficult to predict which patient will react to what drug or what the dosage should ultimately be, the psychiatrist will often need to experiment with several different medications when beginning treatment.